-Domestic Terrorism Not Ruled Out in Recruiting Center Bombing
+FBI Says Tulsa Explosion Not Act of Domestic Terrorism

 TULSA, Okla.
-(CN) – Federal officials are investigating the bombing of an Air Force recruiting office in suburban Tulsa on Monday night as either domestic terrorism or a prank.
+(CN) – Federal officials said Tuesday afternoon that they are no longer investigating a pipe bomb explosion that damaged a northeast Oklahoma Air Force recruiting station as a possible act of domestic terrorism, adding that the blast could be the work of a disgruntled employee or a prank.

+FBI agent Jessi Rice said the explosion in the Tulsa suburb of Bixby is not being called domestic terrorism because investigators have not determined a motive and have not identified a suspect.

+Rice said the blast currently is a criminal investigation into the use of an explosive device.

+“We don’t know if it was a disgruntled employee, an act of terrorism or someone playing games,” Rice said at a news conference.

-A pipe bomb was detonated at 10:30 p.m. at a shopping center in Bixby, damaging glass windows and blasting a front door off of its hinges and into the parking lot.
+A device was detonated at 10:30 p.m. at a shopping center in Bixby, damaging glass windows and blasting a front door off of its hinges and into the parking lot.
 Federal Bureau of Investigation agents spent up to six hours collecting evidence at the scene, the Tulsa World newspaper reported.

 Witnesses said a person on a red motorcycle threw a backpack at the office that exploded, NBC-affiliate KJRH-TV reported.